Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Radical hysterectomy

-intimate life
+Intimate life

 Sport

-Example of daily routine
+Example of a daily routine

-Diet Example
+Diet example

 2. Late breakfast – fruit, cottage cheese;